 These third parties aren't typically under your organization's control and its unlikely that they provide complete transparency into their information security controls.
 Some vendors can have robust security standards and good risk management practices, while others may not.

-For example, a 2019 eSentire survey found that 44% of all firms surveyed had experienced a significant data breach caused by a third-party vendor.
-And the 2019 Cost of a Data Breach Report from Ponemon Institute and IBM found that third-party involvement was one of the five biggest cost amplifiers, increasing the average cost by more than $370,000 to $4.29 million.
+A 2019 eSentire survey found that 44% of all firms surveyed had experienced a significant data breach caused by a third-party vendor.
+And the Cost of a Data Breach Report from IBM found that third-party involvement was one of the five biggest cost amplifiers, increasing the average cost by more than $370,000 to $4.29 million.

 Onboarding third-party vendors who will have access to your network and sensitive data without measuring the cybersecurity risk they introduce is risky.
 Yet, too many organizations fail to perform adequate due diligence during the vendor selection process.